subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 ### Pay-per-use Model
 User terminates the service by simply not to paying its provider with a transaction for the next due monthly payment transaction.
 When this happens, the provider simply terminates the user's service at the end of the last day of the calendar month that the user paid for services for.
 There is no need for a dispute resolution mechanism in this model.

 It is the user's responsibility to enter a new service agreement with another provider that starts on the day in which the old service is terminated so the new provider may update the user's network public information (client identity bundle) on that date.
-Updating the client identity in the SNP Blockchain is required for other users clients to be able to communicate with the user and get content from its client via its new service provider.
+Updating the client identity in the SUB Blockchain is required for other users clients to be able to communicate with the user and get content from its client via its new service provider.

 ### Data Migration